"There can, in fact, be no magic and no gods in the

 The following items can be found in Kalimura but are extremely rare in other nations and very expensive.

-Kalimura continues its slow and steady study of the universe around it and turning those discoveries into useful applications.
+Kalimura continues its slow and steady study of the sciences and turning those discoveries into useful applications.
 The following inventions will probably be created by Kalimuran technomancers within the next 100 years.

 |Printing press with moveable type|